-Teaching Observationsfor Graduate Students
+Teaching Observations for Graduate Students

+Are you looking for confidential feedback on your teaching?
+Request a teaching observation!
 The CTL offers Teaching Observations with trained peer consultants who can help you think through your course goals, your teaching observation experience, and your future teaching.
 CTL Teaching Observations are confidential and evidence-based, developed to support you in your teaching practices.

 What to Expect

 Teaching Observations provide you with individualized feedback on your teaching, following evidence-based principles for effective teaching, learning, and inclusive engagement.
 Teaching Consultants assigned to graduate student teaching observations are current Columbia doctoral candidates who have completed the year-long Teaching Observation Fellows program and have completed CTL training.
 They are prepared to help graduate students to reflect on their teaching and identify their strengths.

 Instructors who request a Teaching Observation are asked to consider their learning goals for the course and session and what they hope to learn from the observation experience.
 The goals the instructor provides help inform and focus the consultant’s observation and feedback.
 You may also request that your observed session be videotaped, in order to facilitate a self-observation process.

 The Teaching Observation process

 - Step 1: Goal-setting conversation: the instructor discusses student learning and pedagogical goals with the CTL consultant to help focus the Teaching Observation, interpretations, and feedback.